 We get that life is busy, and you need to find the right balance of family, work and study.
-Flexible learning options are available across our campuses in Ballarat, Brisbane, Canberra, Melbourne, and North Sydney.
-Many of our postgraduate programs can be studied online.
+Flexible learning options are available across our campuses in Ballarat, Brisbane, Canberra, Melbourne, and Sydney (Blacktown, North Sydney and Strathfield).
+Most of our postgraduate programs can be studied online.

 Our curricula are developed and refined in conjunction with industry leaders.
-They bring together cross-disciplinary study units so our students can access new knowledge from a range of professions.
+They bring together crossdisciplinary study units so our students can access new knowledge from a range of professions.
 Our popular postgraduate nursing courses prepare students for advanced general and specialised areas, helping our students to achieve their career aspirations.

-The faculty has a growing research agenda, with opportunities for masters and doctoral students to join current research projects.
+The faculty has a growing research agenda, with opportunities for master's degree and doctoral students to join current research projects.
 Our nursing research focuses on acute care (including cardiovascular health), chronic and palliative care, innovative health care delivery systems, and implementation research that translates evidence into practice.
 Our public health research examines physical activity and health policy development and implementation, amongst other areas.